You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 It was at Knox that the Prairie brothers first met keyboardist Christina Ellis and bassist Geoff Brown, but the current Hoot Hoot foursome never played a note together until they all reunited in Seattle late in 2008.

-7 months later, they released Appetite for Distraction, and it inspired similar praise from Seattle Weekly: "While the group's fun-loving, reverential spirit keeps them orbiting their influences, their high-energy songbook, full of stories about ghosts and robots and brain eating dinosaurs, captures the essence of goof-pop with upbeat, irrepressible glee."
+Since then they’ve released two albums, and the latest, Appetite for Distraction, inspired this praise from Seattle Weekly: "While the group's fun-loving, reverential spirit keeps them orbiting their influences, their high-energy songbook, full of stories about ghosts and robots and brain eating dinosaurs, captures the essence of goof-pop with upbeat, irrepressible glee."
+The lead track from Appetite for Distraction, Mr. Ghost, was also included on KEXP's Music That Matters Podcast shortly after the album was released.